I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdoinitassigncontainerid.md

 ## -remarks
-For more information about container IDs, see <a href="devinst.device_identification_strings">Device Identification Strings</a>.
+For more information about container IDs, see <a href="https://msdn.microsoft.com/dae23185-63d9-4a0f-9786-c7fa66368826">Device Identification Strings</a>.

-The driver must call <b>WdfPdoInitAssignContainerID</b> before calling <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>.
-For more information about calling <b>WdfDeviceCreate</b>, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.
+The driver must call <b>WdfPdoInitAssignContainerID</b> before calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.
+For more information about calling <b>WdfDeviceCreate</b>, see <a href="https://msdn.microsoft.com/25023c19-a153-4bd4-9fb6-3a1bf85860aa">Creating a Framework Device Object</a>.

-The following code example initializes a <a href="kernel.unicode_string">UNICODE_STRING</a> structure, stores a Unicode string in the structure, and then registers the Unicode string as the device's container ID.
+The following code example initializes a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure, stores a Unicode string in the structure, and then registers the Unicode string as the device's container ID.

 ## -requirements